Introduction -contractor limited company tax (UK)

 In recent times, the government has shifted the responsibility of IR35 onto the service providers (recruitment company /client) in the private sector.
 This is already in place for the public sector.
 In the private sector, the service provider must now determine the IR35 status if they are a `large’ or `medium’ company.
 The shift does not apply to `small companies’; therefore, if a contractor works for one of these, it is still their responsibility to determine their IR35 status, and, as mentioned above, they can take steps to show that they are outside IR35.

 Personal tax on dividend payments / dividend tax

 There is no NI on dividends.
 As a director and shareholder in your own company, you will need to pay personal tax on any dividend income that is not covered by your personal allowance or dividend allowance.
 Dividend tax (and tax on other untaxed income) is payable to HMRC.
 The due date for personal tax payment is 31 January after the end of the tax year (5 April).
 Depending on your tax bill and income, you may also need to make payments on account for the following tax year.

 As a sole trader, you have less responsibility regarding the amount of filing you must undertake with the authorities.

 In most cases, you will pay your income tax and National Insurance via your Self-Assessment tax bill.
 If you are VAT registered, you will need to pay over VAT, and if you run a PAYE scheme, you will need to pay over any tax and NI due on your employees’ salaries.

 When you run your own private limited company, this is one of the most tax-efficient vehicles to operate through.
-We cover here the types of contractor taxation in terms of UK company tax and how these taxes work.
-Therefore, when you operate your own company, you may need to pay some or all of these taxes when you are in business for yourself.
+We cover here the types of limited company tax (UK) in terms of UK company tax and how these taxes work when you are UK contracting.
+Therefore, when you operate your own company, you must pay any of these contractor taxes that you are registered for when you are in business for yourself.

 Link to Contractor Advice UK group on